open-ephys/onix-docs/source/Hardware Guide/Lighthouses/setup.rst

       lighthouse has a 120° field of view.
 However, the receivers have a higher chance loosing line of sight of the transmitters at these larger angles if the headstage tilts.
+    - The distance between the receivers on the headstage and the transmitters in the lighthouses should be within the minimum range.
+In our tests this was determined to be ~30 cm vertically but it is best determined experimentally.
+If you don't see any readings, ensure the headstage excessively close to the lighthouses.
     - Position measurements are noisier when the headstage is at the boundary of the lighthouses' range, so leave a safe margin.
     - The headstage must be in the range of *both* lighthouses in order to measure